jakebuchanan/Music-Player/README.md

 go to the public folder and click on the index file.
 The five songs used are royalty-free.
 The color palette was made using a color palette generator for design purposes.
+The bulk of the project code is in the App.vue file which is in the src file.